mnieber/dodo-commands/doc/configuration.rst

     dodo layer buildtype release

 5. All files in ``{/ROOT/dotenv_files}`` are loaded with ``python-dotenv`` and used in the expansion of environment variables in the Dodo configuration.
-Note that these values are not added to the environment during the execution of a command script.
+Note that these values are also added to the environment during the execution of a command script.

 Using configuration values in scripts
 =====================================